DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 The thin figure of demon was just looking at him from above.
 While remaining still in the air, its mouth that span from cheek to check moved.

-"For us, as well as other races, using human language is convenient"
+"For us, as well as other races, using human language is convenient."

 What it means by that?
 As if mocking Kai's questioning look, it continued:

-"The best way to order around your slave, is to use their language"
+"The best way to order around your slave, is to use their language."

 "...!?"